pramsey/pramsey.github.io/_posts/2018-06-21-polygon-splitting.md

 Done!

 Clustering a point field to get mostly equal areas, and then using the voronoi to extract actual dividing lines are wonderful insights into spatial processing.
-The final pictures of all the components of the calculation is also beautiful.
+The final picture of all the components of the calculation is also beautiful.

 <img src="{{ site.images }}2018/poly-split-6.jpg" alt="All the Components Together" />